vindar/tgx/tools/cli_tools/README.md

 - Texture export uses the same image exporter as `tgx_image_cli.py`.
 OBJ/MTL `map_Kd` becomes the material diffuse texture. `Ke` is stored as emissive color, and `map_Ke` becomes the material emissive texture in Mesh3Dv2 `material_extras`.
-TGX 1.1.1 stores this emissive metadata but does not render it yet.
+TGX stores this emissive metadata but does not render it yet.
+- A `Mesh3Dv2` output writes a `material_extras` table only when at least one material needs extended emissive data.
+When the table is present, it has one row per material; materials without emissive data receive a neutral row with black color, zero strength, `nullptr` texture and zero flags.
+- A `Mesh3D` legacy output cannot store emissive material data.
+Diffuse materials and diffuse textures are preserved, but emissive colors and emissive textures are omitted.
-- When the input is already a TGX mesh header, existing texture headers are copied next to the generated mesh by default.
+- When the input is already a TGX mesh header, existing TGX texture headers referenced by exported material links are copied next to the generated mesh by default.
+Included textures that are not linked by a material are omitted.
 - For new projects, start with default Mesh3Dv2 options, then inspect the output with `tgx_info_cli.py` or `tgx_info.py` before tuning parameters.
 - For embedded projects, the usual first CLI choice is